GustavoPivoto/GustavoPivoto/README.md

 - 🌱 I'm currently studying Computer Engineering at Inatel
 - 💬 Ask me about anything interesting
 - 📫 Contact: pivoto.gustavo@gec.inatel.br
-- ⚡ Fun fact: My first line of code was in C++

 ## Other contacts: